 Unfortunately, neither of the above factors can be altered without some rather serious interventions.
 There are rumors that the Soviets experimented with detaching tendons and reattaching them further down the bone but it supposedly screwed up people’s motor patterns if it was done at all.

 The very occasional story of someone popping a tendon and having it reattached surgically further down the one and seeing strength go up exist.
 But for the most part, the above can’t be changed.
-If your born with long arms and long or high tendons, that’s just the way it goes.
+If you’re born with long arms and long or high tendons, that’s just the way it goes.
 Note that people who are good at a given lift very often have very similar mechanics and those with other poorer mechanics often suck at a given lift.

 What can be changed, however, at least within limits is how a lift is performed.
 That is, while the body’s inherent anatomical mechanics can’t be changed, the mechanics of a lift can be changed.
 Grip width or elbow position on bench press can be changed, people with longer legs can use a wider stance on squats which effectively shortens the lever arm at the hip (just take this at face value please).